 Proposed Changes to Address these Imbalances

 How we got to this point is really complicated and has taken centuries, so there are no simple answers.
-Or simple solutions.
+And no simple solutions.

 I firmly believe that it is immoral to be against something without presenting alternatives.
 Example: You can’t just be against nuclear power, you have to propose a viable alternative.
 This belief is consistent with a more general principle I have been promoting for more than five years: It is immoral to arrogate authority over something without assuming a corresponding responsibility that justifies the claim.